UK A-Z Part 1

 Dominating the skyline of Edinburgh, from its position atop the volcanic Castle Rock, There has been a royal castle here since the reign of David I in the 12th century.
 The site continued to be a royal residence until the Union of the Crowns in 1603.
 As one of the most important fortresses in the Kingdom of Scotland, Edinburgh Castle has been involved in many historical conflicts, from the Wars of Scottish Independence in the 14th century, up to the Jacobite Rising of 1745, and has been besieged, both successfully and unsuccessfully, on several occasions.
 From the later 17th century, the castle became a military base, with a large garrison.
 Its importance as a historic monument was recognised from the 19th century, and various restoration programmes have been carried out since.

-A to Z of Britain, Series 1 1st Stamp (2011) Forth Railway Bridge
+UK A-Z Part 1 1st Stamp (2011) Forth Railway Bridge

 Forth Railway Bridge